Too Old To Be A Wedding Photographer

 I’m not going to tell you how old those guys all are but let’s just say that covers a cross-section of people in their 20s, 30s, 40s and 50s – and on the whole none of them are worried about getting too old to do this crazy job as long as they’re physically able.

 What do you think?

 Thanks for reading Too Old To Be A Wedding Photographer by NineDots.
 NineDots is the ultimate wedding photography community.
-We offer regular wedding photography workshops, the infamous NineDots Gathering wedding photography non-conference every November in London, and ongoing content and awards to help wedding photographers improve through NineDots Membership.
+We run the infamous NineDots Gathering wedding photography non-conference every November in London, and ongoing content and awards to help wedding photographers improve through NineDots Membership.
 Join the greatest wedding photography community in the world!